mongodb/specifications/source/read-write-concern/read-write-concern.rst

   - 2017-03-13: reIndex silently ignores writeConcern in MongoDB 3.4 and returns an error if writeConcern is included with MongoDB 3.5+.
 See `SERVER-27891 <https://jira.mongodb.org/browse/SERVER-27891>`_.
+  - 2017-11-17 : Added list of commands that support readConcern